[−][src]Trait gio::ApplicationExt

 The value of this property cannot be accessed before

-has been called.
+ApplicationExt::register has been called.
 See

 Returns

-if self
+true if self is remote

 fn get_resource_base_path(&self) -> Option<GString>

-Gets the resource base path of self
+Gets the resource base path of self.

-for more information.
+See ApplicationExt::set_resource_base_path for more information.

 Returns